Indigenous Artists in Schools

 Herbie’s workshop Inquiry into Indigeneity shares who he is as a First Nations artist and encourages students to explore the First Peoples of Canada with him.

-Through this workshop students will learn about:
+Through this workshop students learn about:

-• the Seven Ancestral Teachings of the Anishinaabe (Truth, Honesty, Humility, Bravery, Wisdom, Respect, Love),
+- the Seven Ancestral Teachings of the Anishinaabe (Truth, Honesty, Humility, Bravery, Wisdom, Respect, Love),

-• the Creation Story, and
+- the Creation Story, and

-• Land Acknowledgements – what are they about and why are they important.
+- Land Acknowledgements – what are they about and why are they important.

 Workshops are 60 minutes in length, and available for only one class at a time (up to 30 students per workshop).
 They can take place either at YPT or at the participating school.